Close

 5. Change the Direction and Pattern

 You don’t have to stick to the traditional vertical pattern.
 You can number the squares and draw them out in a zig-zag or spiralling direction.
 You can play on hilly areas instead of flat terrains or change the nature of the course.
-Your creativity is limited by your imagination alone and there are various hopscotch lesson plans available online too.
+Your creativity is limited by your imagination alone, and there are various hopscotch lesson plans available online, too.

+This was all about hopscotch game for kids.
 Now that you’ve learned how to play hopscotch it’s time to get started.
 Take your kids out to the field, and get drawing and hopping.
 It’s not just good exercise for the body but the mind and soul too.
 And it’s tons of fun!

 Also Read: